souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week2/README.md

 ### Why BabySoC is a simplified model for learning SoC concepts.
 It is a beginner friendly less complex SoC as it have Reduced Complexity,Core Learning Focus,Pedagogical Value,Scalability,Hands-On Feasibility.
 It can also include the PLL and DAC and RVMYTH (RISC-V CPU).

-### Types of SoC:- There are three types of SOC these are as follows Microcontroller-based SoC,
+### Types of SoC:- There are three types of SOC these are as follows
-Microprocessor-based SoC,Application-Specific SoC.
+Microcontroller-based SoC,Microprocessor-based SoC,Application-Specific SoC.